Skip to main content

 The Multiplier Is Just a Right Triangle — Here's the Math Behind Every Row

-Every slope factor is √(1 + (rise/run)²).
-A 6/12 pitch gives √(1 + 0.25) = 1.118, meaning a roof with a 2,000 ft² plan footprint has about 2,236 ft² of sloped surface to shingle.
-A 12/12 pitch on the same footprint reaches 2,828 ft² — 41% more material than the ground outline alone.
+Every slope factor — the same value roofers search for as the pitch multiplier or pitch factor — is √(1 + (rise/run)²).
+A 4/12 pitch multiplier is 1.054, a 5/12 pitch multiplier is 1.083, a 6/12 gives √(1 + 0.25) = 1.118, and an 8/12 pitch multiplier is 1.202.
+So a roof with a 2,000 ft² plan footprint at 6/12 has about 2,236 ft² of sloped surface to shingle, while a 12/12 pitch reaches 2,828 ft² — 41% more material than the ground outline alone.
 The multiplier converts horizontal projection to sloped deck area.
 Everything downstream — bundles, felt rolls, underlayment — builds on that sloped number.

 Compare Two Pitches to Price the Slope Premium Before the Bid Drops